kyma-project/kyma/docs/kyma/docs/037-gs-installation-overrides.md

 Helm provides an *overrides* feature to customize the installation of charts, such as to configure environment-specific values.
 When using Installer for Kyma installation, users can't interact with Helm directly.
 The installation is not an interactive process.

-To customize Kyma installation, Installer exposes a generic mechanism for configuring Helm overrides called **user-defined** overrides.
+To customize the Kyma installation, the Installer exposes a generic mechanism to configure Helm overrides called **user-defined** overrides.

 ## User-defined overrides